Cordyceps: The Zombie Fungus Behind Natural Energy & Endurance

 Because cordycepin resembles adenosine, it can interact with some of the same biological pathways.
 That may help explain why cordyceps is studied for effects related to oxygen delivery, blood flow, energy metabolism, and endurance.

 Another important pathway is AMPK, sometimes described as a cellular energy sensor.
 When your cells need to become more efficient with fuel, AMPK helps shift the body toward better energy management.
 Exercise naturally activates this system.
-Cordyceps appears to interact with it too, even at rest.
+Cordyceps appears to activate it too, even at rest.

 At a high level, cordyceps may support performance by helping the body with several related tasks: